Goodwood Cup 2022: Your Tipping Guide To This Year’s Goodwood Cup Stakes

 Bred and owned by Bjorn Nielsen, Stradivarius has won the Goodwood Cup on four consecutive occasions, making him the most successful horse in the race’s history.
 His first victory in the race came as a three-year-old, and in doing so he became the first Goodwood Cup winner from that age group since Lucky Moon (1990).

-Stradivarius’s regular rider Frankie Dettori will break the record for most Goodwood Cup wins (6) if riding the seven-year-old to victory in 2021.
+Stradivarius’s regular rider Frankie Dettori will break the record for most Goodwood Cup wins (6) if riding the seven-year-old to a memorable final victory in 2022.

 Goodwood Cup Winners of The Last 15 Years